dataprogpy/dataprogpy.github.io/docs/modeling/robust-modeling-workflow/first-pipeline.md

 icon: material/numeric-3
 ---

-# Hands-On Lab: Building a Regression Pipeline
+# Building a Regression Pipeline

 In this section, we'll apply the concepts of preprocessing and pipelines to a regression problem.
 Our goal is to build a basic model that predicts house prices from the King County dataset.
 This exercise will serve as the foundation for the more advanced tuning and evaluation techniques we'll cover next.

-First, ensure you have the `kc_house_data.csv` file available in your environment.
+First, ensure you have the [`kc_house_data.csv`](https://github.com/dataprogpy/code-samples/blob/7431e8fe6b7b3502c031ca25b1ba070488b583f7/data/kc_house_data.csv) file available in your environment.

 #### **Setup: Importing Libraries and Loading Data**